VedantGiga/taskedd/RENDER_DEPLOYMENT.md

 3. Render will detect the `render.yaml` file and show you the resources it will create
 4. Click "Apply" to create the resources

+Note: The deployment uses a custom build script (`build.sh`) that handles the build process.
+This script ensures that all the necessary build tools are available during deployment.

 ### 4. Alternative: Manual Web Service Setup

 If you prefer to set up manually instead of using the Blueprint: